Guide last updated by Alice Tyson, February 2022

 Documents relating to independence of other territories

-With the exception of the Dominions, independence from the United Kingdom was normally via an Independence Act passed in the UK parliament.
+Independence from the United Kingdom was normally via an Independence Act passed in the UK parliament.
 The Act would state the appointed day when the UK government no longer had responsibility for the governance of the territory and no Act of the UK parliament passed on or after the appointed day would apply to the territory in question.
 The Constitution of the newly independent country was often scheduled to an associated Order in Council.
 Unless stated otherwise, the country seeking independence would remain within the jurisdiction of the Privy Council and the UK monarch would remain sovereign.
 The attainment of republicanism was by way of a separate Republic Act.

-The names of the independence documents for all Commonwealth members is given in Halsbury's Laws of England, Volume 13 on the Commonwealth [at shelf GA2.H.10 or via Lexis Library].
+The names of the independence documents for all Commonwealth members is given in Halsbury's Laws of England, Volume 13 on the Commonwealth [at shelf GA2.H.10 or via Lexis+].
 Once you have the name of the Act, you will be available to find it in the various sources of UK legislation mentioned in the United Kingdom Research Guide.

 Most countries have a written constitution and they are normally available on the government website of the country in question.
-Other sources for locating constitutions include:
+Other sources for locating constitutions include

 Documents relating to the constitutional conferences that took place when the new constitution was being drafted can also be useful for constitutional law researchers.
 See the section below on Conference proceedings for details of how to locate them.

-Sources of law in Commonwealth countries are often based on English sources and similarities do exist.
 In order to familiarize yourself with the main sources of legal literature from a particular country it is a good idea to refer to a legal research guide in the first instance.